GROUP PROTECTION

 The provider agrees with their employer that their pay is contractually reduced by £50 per month, and that the employer makes this contribution to the Pension scheme in addition to any contribution that the employee makes.

-Pension Salary Sacrifice arrangements enable employees and employers to make tax and national insurance (NI) savings because the member’s Pension contribution is taken out
+Pension Salary Sacrifice arrangements enable employees and employers to make tax and national insurance (NI) savings because the member’s Pension contribution is taken out of gross pay.

 WHAT COULD GO WRONG?